Hannah Palmer Busts Out Of Tiny Red Bikini That Features Sexy Silver Chains

 “My favorite girl.
 Lady you are real fire,” another fan wrote with lip and flame emojis.

-Earlier this week, The Inquisitr shared that the 20-year-old wowed her army of followers with a NSFW picture.
+Earlier this week, The Inquisitr shared that the 20-year-old wowed her army of followers with an NSFW picture.
 In the stunning up-close and personal snapshot the bombshell wears her long, blonde locks slightly curled and swept off to the side while her tresses blow in the wind.
 Palmer appears to be wearing just a little bit of makeup including pink lipstick and a tiny bit of light blush.

 Like the most recent image, the stunner stands front and center, going completely topless with just her arms covering her breasts.
 Her toned abs are also on display and she looks nothing short of incredible.
 The post sent Palmer’s fans buzzing, giving the post over 37,000 likes as well as upwards of 700 comments.